The complicated stuff in life gets a little less complicated when you break it down into six basic questions: What, Why, Who, Where, When and How?

 Companies and government entities issue bonds when they need to borrow money.
 When you purchase a bond, you are basically giving a loan to the issuer (borrower).
 Think of it as a more sophisticated version of an IOU.

-Bonds come with a specific set of borrowing terms.
+When it comes to bond investing, bonds come with a specific set of borrowing terms.
 Under these terms, the borrower promises to pay you back for the original sum of the loan (principal or face value) by a certain date (maturity date).

 In addition, you will also receive regular interest payments from the borrower.
 The interest payments are usually set at a fixed, pre-determined rate (coupon rate).
 But there are bonds with variable interest rates, and as the name implies, this means the interest rate will go up or down over time.